mcalla314/tkintertoy/docs/tutorial.rst

 Tkintertoy creates Windows which contain widgets.
 Almost every *tk* or *ttk* widget is supported and a few combined widgets are included.
-Most widgets are contained in a ``Frame`` which can act as a label to the user.
+Most widgets are contained in a ``Frame`` which can act as a prompt to the user.
 The widgets are referenced by string tags which are used to access the widget, its contents, and its containing Frame.
 All this information is in the ``content`` dictionary of the Window.
+The fact that the programmer does not need to keep track of every widget makes interfaces much simpler to write, one only needs to pass the window.

-The early (by early I mean experience, not age) programmer does not need to be concerned with details of creating and assigning a tk/ttk widget, while a more advanced programmer can access all the tk/ttk options of the widgets.
+While the early (by early I mean experience, not age) programmer does not need to be concerned with details of creating and assigning a tk/ttk widget, the more advanced programmer can access all the tk/ttk options of the widgets.
-Tkintertoy makes sure that all aspects of tk/ttk are exposed if the programmer needs them.
+Tkintertoy makes sure that all aspects of tk/ttk are exposed when the programmer needs them.

-It is hoped that an instructor teaching desktop Python will take advantage of Tkintertoy and quickly move their students from boring command-line interfaces.
+In the following example below, one can see how the ideas in Tkintertoy can be used to create simple but useful GUIs.
 GUI programming can be fun, which puts the "toy" in Tkintertoy.

 A "Hello World" Example
 =======================